Workspace configuration

 This issue occurs when an agent instance cannot renew its leadership lease, which results in the shutdown of leader-only modules including the remote_development module.
 To resolve this issue, restart the agent instance.

-No cluster agents available when creating workspaces
+Error: No agents available to create workspaces